 Our six-week challenge gives you the tools you need to crush every health and fitness goal on your list.

 Gone are the days of giving up on your resolution.
 Whether you want to run a race, lose weight, get more sleep, have more energy, or up your cooking game, we're here with the ultimate guide to help you *finally* accomplish those goals.
-Our secret weapon: Jen Widerstrom, all-star trainer from The Biggest Loser, author of Diet Right for Your Personality Type, and the face of our very own Shape activewear line.
+Our secret weapon: Jen Widerstrom, all-star trainer from The Biggest Loser, author of Diet Right for Your Personality Type, and our very own contributing fitness director.
 She helped create this goal-crushing challenge, so you can tackle every obstacle and create healthy habits that last a lifetime (but that won't feel like a pain in the butt to build).

 Get ready, because once you're in, there's no turning back.
 Goals, prepare to be crushed.